 Creating Formal or Informal Landscape Design With Palm Trees

 They are also perfect as framing elements on opposite sides of pools and patios.
-A driveway lined on both sides with Royal palms looks especially magnificent.
+A driveway lined on both sides with royal palms looks especially magnificent.

 Creating an informal tropical atmosphere in the garden couldn’t be any easier with the use of palms.
 A naturalistic landscape with a blend of different plants and curving lines is the essence of an informal tropical garden.